Tufwfo/Necrodancer-Mods/README.md

-# Necrodancer-Mods
-Collection of mods I made for Crypt of the Necrodancer for practice and fun
+These are mods I made for a game called Crypt of the Necrodancer for fun and to practice my coding.
+NecroSplit is the culmination of the experience I gained from making the other mods.